 To address regulatory and liability concerns, manufacturers of medical devices that are intended for reuse and sterilization in health care facilities must provide specific cleaning, disinfection and/or sterilization instructions to their customers.
 Medical device cleaning validations are critical component to the overall reprocessing validation, it proves that the device can be cleaned following the manufacturer’s instructions for use (IFU).
-Organic matter left on the device can inhibit the disinfection or sterilization process by protecting microbes from the disinfection or sterilization agents, therefore it is essential that the cleaning process if effective.
+Organic matter left on the device can inhibit the disinfection or sterilization process by protecting microbes from the disinfection or sterilization agents, therefore it is essential that the cleaning process iseffective.
 Likewise, the manufacturer’s instructions for the disinfection or sterilization steps must be validated to show the microbicidal process is effective.

 Medical Device Cleaning Validations

 A medical device cleaning validation requires that the device is soiled with biological material in a manner that is clinically relevant.
 The soil will often depend on the type of device being tested, but typically is a mixtures of proteins, hemoglobin, and carbohydrates.
 Artificial Test Soil (ATS) is the most commonly used soil for medical device cleaning validations.
 Once soiled, the medical device will be cleaned according to the manufacturer’s instructions and any remaining soil will be extracted from the device.
-The process is considered validated if a series of at least three cleaning tests show that the markers (typically protein and hemoglobin) are below levels prescribed in AAMI TIR 12:2010 Designing, Testing and Labeling Reusable Medical Devices for Reprocessing in Health Care Facilities: A Guide for Medical Device Manufacturers.
+The process is considered validated if a series of at least three cleaning tests show that the two residual markers are below levels prescribed in AAMI TIR 12:2010 Designing, Testing and Labeling Reusable Medical Devices for Reprocessing in Health Care Facilities: A Guide for Medical Device Manufacturers.